 -

-Prioritize local ownership: Ensure that development projects are driven by local needs and priorities.
+Prioritize local ownership: confirm that development projects are driven by local needs and priorities.
 Engage with local communities, civil society organizations, and government agencies to co-create solutions that are culturally appropriate and sustainable.
 Avoid imposing top-down approaches that may be ineffective or even counterproductive.

 -